dice-group/Universal-KG-sampling/README.md

 As the DBpedia dataset has many similarities to real-world KGs, experiments can better simulate the problems present in real-world KGs if we are conducted using the relatively large DBpedia dataset.
 We therefore chose one SameAS based sampling algorithm to generate dataset based on the alignment of the embedded entities.

 ### SameAS based Sampling
-The proposed algorithm is based on the relation:sameAS finding the set of EN-FR entity linkings from the original DBpedia-EN and DBpedia-FR, for each entity there is at least one set of relationship triples, the following diagram depicts the sampling process.
+The proposed algorithm is based on the relation:SameAS finding the set of English--French entity linkings from the original DBpedia-EN and DBpedia-FR, for each entity there is at least one set of relationship triples, the following diagram depicts the sampling process.
 <p>
   <img width="50%" src="https://github.com/dice-group/Universal-KG-sampling/blob/main/sampling.png" />
 </p>